 Women alone: Generally fine, but there have been some safety issues at Tikal, but authorities have now changed regulations in order to make the park safer.
 The same goes for the police escort now offered up Volcán Pacaya.

-Drugs, cigarettes and alcohol: The current hippy hangout centre is San Pedro La Laguna, a small village (now a backpacker hub) opposite Panajachel on the other side of the lake.
+Local poisons for the body: The current hippy hangout centre is San Pedro La Laguna, a small village (now a backpacker hub) opposite Panajachel on the other side of the lake.
 Marijuana is easily available, harder drugs are also around.
 It easy to find Mary Jane on the two coasts in backpacker popular resorts.

 The lake (Lago de Nicaragua) is the other big draw card.
 Geographically and biologically speaking it and it's contents are very interesting, but Ometepe (pictured), the largest and by far the most visited island, apart from being picture perfect will not hold your attention for very long.
 The lake can often get a little rough, but transport is easy, on the island itself mountain biking is the best way to enjoy your time, but more than often it is too hot for this.
 Other activities such as tours and volcano climbs, aren't expensive, but not good value.
 If you want to really see the island, public transport will be quite time consuming, so make sure you have a few days and a good book to really 'do' Ometepe (although if you only spend a day or two you are not missing out on too much).
-Continue next column...
+Continued next column...

 Typical tourist trail: Overland from or to Honduras stopping at Leon, Granada and Ometepe.
 Many tourists bring hire cars from Costa Rica as far as Granada.